 I contacted the Logan City Police via Facebook because I was too nervous to call.
 Why don't they have an email?
 God forbid they have any contact method for people with non-urgent matters who have anxiety about phone conversations or being arrested for no reason.
 Of course, even though the Logan City Police Facebook page says they usually message back within a few hours, they never messaged me back, just like they never messaged me back the first time I contacted them about something.
 And the first time it felt personal, like they didn't consider me a person of equal value, but this time I should have seen it coming.
 I had briefly forgotten that harassment and threats are perfectly legal in the United States.

 If she had just left me alone, I would have felt zero need to go back.
 But I was going to keep my promise.
-There was no way in hell I was going to give in to her misguided and unacceptable abuse.
+There was no way in hell I was going to give in to her abuse.
 So I went back the next day.

 A dog barked as I neared her house.
 Through the screen door, I saw it, about a third of the size I expected.
 I think it was a bulldog but I couldn't see it clearly.
 So their existence was confirmed.
 She was still sitting on the porch, though I almost didn't recognize her without her glasses.
 As I passed by I looked her in the eye with the most defiant look I could manage.
 This was the moment of truth.